Sourdough Cardamom Knots

 After having mastered baking sourdough loaves, I swiftly started experimenting with enriched doughs.
 Cinnamon rolls are far more famous, but I’d take a cardamom knot over a cinnamon bun any day.
 A classic Swedish baked good, kardemummaknutar, these delectable delights are found in bakeries around the world.
 Perfect for fika—a Swedish social coffee and cake break during the day—but also often paired with a cold glass of milk.

 They can be rolled rather than knotted, kardemummabullar, but I prefer the uneven and imperfect knotted look.
-You can add a glaze or ice these if you wish, however, they’re delicious without and look rustic.
+You can add a glaze or ice these if you wish; however, they’re delicious without and look rustic.
 This recipe requires the use of a muffin tray.
-As the knots are egg washed, you don't need to add steam to your oven for this sourdough recipe.
+As the knots are egg-washed, you don't need to add steam to your oven for this sourdough recipe.

-Prep
+Prep 2 days

-Cook
+Cook 20 mins

-Total
+Total 2 days

 Ingredients